PoojanCShah/RSkmeanspp/README.rst

 A Rejection Sampling Approach to k-means++
 ===========================================

-This project contains an implementation of the rejection sampling based RS-k-means++ algorithm introduced in [SAJ25]_  for performing the k-means++ seeding [AV07]_ .
+This project contains an implementation of the rejection sampling based RS-k-means++ algorithm  for performing the k-means++ seeding [AV07]_ .
 The implementation is compatible with NumPy and scikit-learn.

 Installation
 ------------